Taylor Swift becomes first artist to sweep the entire Top 10 on Billboard's Hot 100

 The album continues to break a string of records, including being the most-streamed album in one day on both Spotify and Apple Music and logging the third-biggest streaming week ever for an album.
 Swift's album Red (Taylor's Version) previously held the mantle for Swift's biggest streaming week in 2021.

-Midnights also earned Swift her eleventh No. 1 album on the Billboard 200 chart, recording the biggest week for any album in 7 years (since Adele's 25).
+Midnights also earned Swift her 11th No. 1 album on the Billboard 200 chart, recording the biggest week for any album in seven years (since Adele's 25).
 Swift has tied Barbara Streisand for the most No. 1 albums released by a female artist, according to Billboard.

 Swift focused Midnights on the classic trope of the midnight confession, using a conversational singing style to tell stories for after-hours inspired by self-loathing, fantasizing about revenge and wondering what might have been.